-The police will continue to address anti social behaviour, using a managed assessment of harm and vulnerability to ensure the most appropriate level of intervention.
+As well as using community remedy the police will continue to address anti social behaviour, using a managed assessment of harm and vulnerability to ensure the most appropriate level of intervention.
 As part of my governance role I will regularly monitor the level of ASB incident data with a particular emphasis on levels of repeat incidents.

-My office will work with the police, community safety partners, other organisations, and communities to ensure effective local strategies and action plans are developed, supported and implemented, including by way of grant support.
+My office will continue to work with the police, community safety partners, other organisations, and communities to ensure effective local strategies and action plans are developed, supported and implemented, including by way of grant support.